Qiang-1028/qbao1/labs/chapter-07/Readme.md

 ### Lab

+You will write one Spark application, in Java or Python that will work with the sample data provided from the NCDC for the decade of 1920s:  The application will include these steps, place a screenshot of the output under each item.

 **Note:** include this line at the bottom of your .bashrc in the virtual machine: `export LD_LIBRARY_PATH=$HADOOP_HOME/lib/native` -- this is needed to enable Spark to use native compression libraries.

 - Read CSV file